sentry-demos/ruby_on_rails/README.md

 ## Sentry-cli
 To easily leverage Sentry's Releases and Commits features, install sentry-cli.
 Installation instructions here: https://docs.sentry.io/learn/cli/installation/

+## Notes on routing errors
+By default `raven-ruby` ignores `ActionController::RoutingError`.
+For the purpose of demonstrating the `Undefined Route Error`, ```config.excluded_exceptions = []``` was added to the Raven config in `application.rb`.
+This configuration changes the default behavior to allow routing errors to appear in Sentry.

 ## Deploy to Heroku
 Note: Download and install Heroku Toolbelt